CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/kubernetes-sample-prerequisites.md

         --docker-email='<your email>'
     ```
     For Docker Hub, the *repository-url* is ```docker.io```.
-    You should request access to the CluedIn Docker Hub repo for those credentials so you can pull the private Docker images with the application.
+    You should request access to the CluedIn Docker Hub repository for those credentials so you can pull the private Docker images with the application.

 1. Register the CluedIn helm chart